Diplomatic tag as countries find new ways of standing up to China

 "The bottom line is this: we want to co-operate where we can, but we just have to be ready as a military to confront them if we must," he said.

-Malaysia defense minister Hishammuddin Hussein spelt out the costs to smaller regional countries if great power rivalries escalate, however.
+Malaysia defence minister Hishammuddin Hussein spelt out the costs to smaller regional countries if great power rivalries escalate, however.

 Whatever happens between major powers must not "leave us on the beach when the tide goes out".